chrishil1/ChromDL/readme.md

 ChromDL was trained for 20 epochs, with each epoch taking ~16 hours on a single core NVIDIA Tesla K80 GPU processor with 24 GB RAM.

+ChromDL can also be run out of the box on a Google Colaboratory GPU, where ChromDL_test.py can be run using a standard GPU runtime, and ChromDL_train.py using a high RAM premium GPU runtime.

 ## Usage
 ### Data
 The ChIP-seq and DNase-seq data that this model was trained on can be found in DeepSEA's codebase, <http://deepsea.princeton.edu/media/code/deepsea_train_bundle.v0.9.tar.gz>.

-The individual links for each of the 919 chromatin features labels can be found in `data/data_sources/DeepSEA_data_sources.txt`, and the other data sources used in the experimentation and validation of the model can be found in `data/data_sources/other_data_sources.txt`
+The individual links for each of the 919 chromatin features labels can be found in `data/data_sources/DeepSEA_data_sources.txt`, and the other data sources used in the enhancer and raQTL experimentation and validation of the model can be found in `data/data_sources/`

 ### Container file
 The container.sif used as the docker image for training and testing ChromDL can be downloaded from: https://drive.google.com/uc?id=1LHVtgATsO4n4WYCFdw46goFgjibCrjip&export=download